 About their Cancellation Policies

+Looking at the three cruises, they all have similar cancellation requirements that they’ll let you know up front.
+If for any reason they cancel your cruise, they expressly state that they can (and will) refund your money 100%.
 But, if you have to cancel your trip, you have to alert them 24 hours prior to the time you are required to check-in.
 If cancellations are made within this time or in the case of no shows, they keep the full amount.
 No partial refunds for you.

 But, they also offer slightly different packages in-between, so you’ll need to consider what works best for your distinct taste and cruising needs.
 That is the surefire way to enjoy the best Oahu dining cruise experience around.